By Shanon Roberts, on 28 May 2021

 A call to action or CTA is any part of a web page or content that encourages visitors to take action.
 A CTA could be a button, a link, a signup form, etc. CTAs can be very direct like “Buy Now” or softer, such as “Yes, please send me more information”.
 A call to action helps users make a decision and take the next step in the conversion process.
 For marketers, a CTA is used to generate leads or make conversions/sales, and therefore can be highly effective if it is well done.

 A well-placed, well-crafted CTA can mean the difference between making a sale or not.
 CTAs are used in many steps along the buyer’s journey.
 A user could click to learn more about a social post, subscribe to a newsletter, or start a free trial.
 By excluding CTAs from your content you’re basically leaving the user wondering what to do next as they don't have a clear next step laid out for them.
 No matter how good your copy is, if you don’t have compelling CTAs presented at the right times you’re losing potential customers.

 CTAs are also great opportunities for marketers to do A/B or split testing.
 A button could read “Buy Now” for some content or audiences and “I’m In” for others.
 Tracking the data would then tell you which resulted in more conversions and you can decide which button to include in your strategy.

 CTAs can take many forms and can actually be any type of actionable content that engages users.
 Here are a few of the most common.

-A very common CTA that encourages users to join a newsletter, club, subscription, or other group.
+A very common CTA that encourages users to join a newsletter, club, subscription, or other groups.
 This CTA can be elaborated to “Join Us Now and Never Miss an Update”.
 Variations are virtually endless but the point is for people to consent to receive content from you.

-This is similar to subscribe, but sign up is used more commonly for webinars, courses, and other events.
+This is similar to subscribing, but sign up is used more commonly for webinars, courses, and other events.
 Marketers can use a sense of urgency such as “Sign Up Now and Reserve Your Seat”.

 Learn More or Request More Information